Georgia and Florida Railway (2005): OmniTRAX

 OmniTRAX acquired the entire Georgia & Florida RailNet in 2005, renaming the railroad Georgia and Florida Railway.

 A boon came to the railroad in 2006 as an ethanol plant was planned for Camilla, Georgia.
 The new facility was expected to generate significant traffic for the line when it opened in late 2008.
 However, due to financial difficulties experienced by the facility, it is unclear whether the effect on the G&F railroad will remain.

-2019 Shots Fired Incident

-On May 17, 2019, a Georgia and Florida train was fired upon by a group of juveniles in the vicinity of the Flint River bridge in Albany, Georgia.
-One round struck a cab window, causing approximately $300 in damage.
-The juveniles are still being sought by the Albany Police Department.